 The PEERS Clubs for friendships and relationships include:

-- PEERS for Preschoolers (adapted version whilst waiting for UCLA to release their research and program; for 3-5 year olds)
+- Adapted version whilst waiting for UCLA (University of California, Los Angeles) to release their research.
+16 session program for 3-6 year olds.

-- Super-friends Club (UCLA’s evidence-based Children’s Friendship Training for 6-12 year olds)
+- UCLA’s evidence-based Children’s Friendship Training.
+10 session program for 6-12 year olds.

-- Social Detective Club (Social Thinking Methodology and Zones of Regulation for 6-12 year olds)
+- Social Thinking Methodology and Zones of Regulation.
+10 session program for 6-12 year olds.

-- PEERS for Adolescents (UCLA’s evidence-based 14 session program with a bonus session for 13-17 year olds)
+- UCLA’s evidence-based 14 session program with a bonus session and 4 optional dating skills sessions for 13-17 year olds.

 The programs involve fun activities to be completed between sessions to practice the skills learnt.